Parents

 Family Action Network (FAN)

-Resurrection has recently started a partnership with Family Action Network (FAN) as a school sponsor for their high-quality speaker series covering an impressive range of topics related to human development across the lifespan.
-FAN's accessible and innovative events will provide our parent community with the latest insights on education, psychology, social change, relationships, and well-being.
-Their transformative virtual and in-person programs are free of charge to the general public as they foster community conversations that serve to encourage collaboration, creativity, and problem-solving.
-RES parent, Michelle Vazquez, parent of Sophia '25, and member of our Parent's Club board, will serve on FAN's School Liaison Council.
+Resurrection is proud to continue its partnership with Family Action Network (FAN) as a school sponsor for their high-quality speaker series on topics spanning human development across the lifespan.
+FAN’s free virtual and in-person programs bring leading voices in education, psychology, social change, relationships, and well-being to the community.
+These events foster meaningful conversations that spark collaboration, creativity, and problem-solving.
+Once again, Mrs. Carla Krajcir, Marketing and Communications Manager, will serve on FAN’s School Liaison Council.

 Parent Volunteer Opportunities

 Resurrection College Prep High School values parents and alumnae who are willing to help our community.
-There are opportunities to get involved with event planning, working at events, committee work as well as serving in positions on our Parents Club, Men's Club, and Athletic Booster Club.
-The school's Development Office also welcomes parent volunteers to help with fundraising efforts and special events.
+There are opportunities to get involved with event planning, working at events, committee work as well as serving in positions on our Women's Club, Men's Club, and Athletic Booster Club.
+The school's Advancement Office also welcomes parent volunteers to help with fundraising efforts and special events.

 There are so many wonderful ways you can be a part of your daughters’ school!
 We are committed to keeping you connected, to meet your needs as concerned high school parents and work with you to keep our school strong.